 The Best Sippy Cup for Milk

 At this point, your next question probably is, “What type of cup should a toddler drink milk from?”

-To sum up my top three picks for the best sippy cup for milk:
+To sum up my top picks for the best sippy cup for milk:

-There are a ton of options out there, whatever you choose you do want to make sure the straw is thin, thicker ones can mimic traditional sippy cups and defeat the benefit of using a straw.
+There are a ton of options out there, so whatever you choose, you do want to make sure the straw is thin, as thicker ones can mimic traditional sippy cups and defeat the benefit of using a straw.

 Bonus Mom Tip: I give one milk cup a day to my toddler and keep it in the fridge between meals, that cuts down on wasting any milk he didn’t finish while eating.